mehmandarov/mehmandarov.github.io/_posts/2017-04-26-how-to-train-your-camera.markdown

 > _**TL;DR**_ The way this works is that you feed the model with quite a few pictures of an object, and the similar amount of images without that object.

 Say you want to use the model to recognise birds outside your house in Norway.
 A good starting point would be to get a list of the typical species you are most likely to see in your backyard and collect as many pictures of each type as possible.
+Here is what you can do:

 1. Start by looking at [Wikipedia][7]{:target="_blank"} for a list of the Norwegian birds, or [Norwegian Encyclopedia][8]{:target="_blank"} (*in Norwegian*).
 2. Search the web for the images of each bird type.
 You might want to automate that task, and make sure you are picking images with the right copyright permissions.